 1 HP = 745.7 W

-- In the technical system of units, the power can be expressed in kilogram per second, (kgm / s).
+- In the technical system of units, the power can be expressed in kilometer per second, (kgm / s).
 The conversion to watts is as follows:

 1 kgm / s = 9.806215 W

-- The power unit can also be expressed in kilocalorie per hour (kcal / h). in this case, you can convert kilocalories to watts in the following way:
+- The power unit can also be expressed in kilocalorie per hour (kcal / h).
+In this case, the kilocalories can be converted to watts as follows:

 1 kcal / h = 1000 cal / h = 1.1630556 W (watt).

-- Finally, the horse of steam (CV), another power unit.
-The conversion of the horsepower to watts is as follows:
+- Finally, the horsepower (CV), another unit of power.
+The horsepower to watts conversion is as follows:

-Occasionally, the watt unit (the power unit) is used in other measurement units that cause confusion.
-This would be the case of the vaito-hora unit discussed above, but there are other considerations to take into account.
+Sometimes it happens that the vaito power unit is used in other measurement units that causes confusion.
+This would be the case of the unit vaito-hora commented previously, but there are other considerations to take into account.

 Watt and watt-hour

-The capacity of a photovoltaic solar power plant is measured in watt units, but the energy generated annually is measured in watt-hours.
-This last unit is not usually used, normally it is passed directly to the kilowatt-hour, or megawatt-hour.
+The capacity of a photovoltaic solar power plant is measured in watts, but the energy generated annually is measured in watt-hours.
+This last unit is not usually used, it is usually passed directly to the kilowatt-hour, or megawatt-hour.
 The megawatt-hour is used to indicate the power of large nuclear power plants.

 Watt-hour and Watt per hour

-Another source of confusion can be caused by the use of incorrect terminology when mentioning the energy in kWh, which can be confused if it is read as if it were kilowatt hour or kW / h.
-This type of unit is related to the generation of energy and can be interesting to express the characteristics of a power plant.
+Another source of confusion can be caused by the use of incorrect terminology when mentioning energy in kWh, which can be confused if it is read as kilowatt hours or kW / h.
+This type of unit is related to power generation and can be interesting to express the characteristics of a power plant.

-Units of the previous type, such as watt per hour (W / h) reflect the capacity to change the power per hour.
-The watts per hour (W / h) are useful to characterize the speed of power increase in the generation plants.
-For example, a power plant that reaches a power of 1 MW from zero to 15 minutes has a rate or speed of increase of its power of 4 MW / h.
+Units of the above type, such as watt per hour (W / h) reflect the changeability of power per hour.
+Watts per hour (W / h) is useful to characterize the rate of power increase in generation plants.
+For example, a power plant that reaches a power of 1 MW from zero to 15 minutes has a rate or rate of increase of its power of 4 MW / h.
 Hydroelectric plants, related to hydraulic energy, have a very high rate of increase in power, which makes them very suitable to face maximum loads and emergency situations.

 Annual consumption and capacity data

-The majority of energy production or consumption in a period expressed in terawatt hours · hour consumed or produced.
-The period that is used is normally a calendar year or a financial year.
-A terawatt-hour equals a continuous consumption (or production) of energy of approximately 114 megawatts over a period of one year.
+Most of the energy production or consumption in a period is expressed in terawatt hours consumed or produced.
+The period used is normally a calendar year or a financial year.
+A terawatt · hour equals a continuous power consumption (or production) of approximately 114 megawatts over a period of one year.

-Sometimes a balance is made of the energy consumed in a year that would represent the installed power making more visible transformations for the receivers of the reports, for example, the continuous consumption of 1 kW during a year would result in a need in terms of energy of about 8760 kW · h / year.
-Sometimes we talk about watts · year at conferences in the field of global warming and energy consumption.
+Sometimes a balance is made of the energy consumed in a year that would represent the installed power making transformations more visible to the receivers of the reports, for example, the continued consumption of 1 kW for a year would result in a need in terms of energy of about 8760 kWh / year.
+Sometimes watts · year is discussed at conferences on global warming and energy consumption.

 Difference between W and W '

-In many physics books the W notation to denote the work (from the English word work) is included and must be distinguished from the units in watts (work / time).
-Normally, in the books, the work is written with the letter W in italics or with a tracing similar to the raised hand.
+In many physics books the notation W is included to denote work (from the English word work) that must be distinguished from units in watts (work / time).
+Normally, in books, the work is written with the letter W in italics or with a tracing similar to the freehand.